By Sandy Baker

 Here’s a situation that could happen to you.
-After leaving rehab, you started a job, moved in with a family member, and began building back your life.
-Yet, there is a person from your past who continues to try to contact you.
-You know contact isn’t going to lead you down the right path, but you don’t know what to do next.
+After leaving rehab, you start a job, move in with a family member, and begin building back your life.
+But someone from your past continues to try to contact you.
+You know that contact with this person will not be healthy for you, but you don’t know what to do next.

 Your mentor can listen to what is happening and help you to see the picture a bit clearer.
-They can point out a life experience of their own that may mimic what happened to you.
-In some situations, they can tell you right away what to do.
-Yet, their job is more about listening and encouraging you to make the better decision for your future.
+They can point out a life experience of their own that may be similar to your situation.
+Maybe they can give you advice, or maybe they can just listen and encourage you to follow your instincts.

-When you have a mentor, you get all of those thoughts and concerns in your mind out into the world.
-You work through them.
-You can call on your mentor for help when you feel withdrawal pain or when you just want to know it’s okay to break off those bad relationships.
+You can call on your mentor for help when you feel withdrawal pain or when you just want to know if it’s okay to quit that job or break off that toxic friendship.

 Research indicates there are benefits to using a mentor and peer support groups.
-In a study published by the U.S. National Institutes of Health, there was evidence that peer support like this helps individuals with an addiction to avoid use, engage more thoroughly in treatment, and minimize risky behavior.
+A study published by the U.S. National Institutes of Health showed that peer support like this helps individuals with an addiction to avoid use, engage more thoroughly in treatment, and minimize risky behavior.

 How Can You Find a Mentor Like This?